TrainWeb.org Facebook Page

 Map: AA 12 H 4 Topographic Maps

-In the Piney Orchard vicinity the line reaches its highest elevation within Anne Arundel County.
+The line reaches its highest elevation in the Piney Orchard area of Anne Arundel County.
 Here the ascent from the Patapsco River becomes a decline to the Patuxent River.
 A grade crossing with Lokus Road near the center of this photo was closed around 1930.

 Link: Derailment 12 Jul 2019